 - Warn customers about potential problems such as paint durability, seams on mitered doors showing, frameless cabinetry’s structural limitations, unpopular style choices, or designs that hurt a home’s resale value.

-- Unless held at gunpoint- never design with 24″ wide single door cabinets, taller than 42″ high wall cabinets, or diagonal sinks.
+- It is always in your best interest to never design with 24″ wide single door cabinets, taller than 42″ high wall cabinets, or diagonal sinks.

 - Always respond to phone calls and emails within 48 hours.
 Even when on vacation.